Manu Chao: Political views and activism

 Chao believes that our world lacks spaces for "collective therapy" and describes his concerts as small temporary spaces where people of different backgrounds can come together.

 Chao's lyrics provoke his audience to think about immigration, love, living in ghettos, drugs, and often carry a left-wing message.
 This reflects Chao's own political leanings—he is very close to the Zapatistas and their public spokesman, Subcomandante Marcos.
-He has many followers among the European left, the Latin American left and the anti-globalisation and anti-capitalist movements.
+He has many followers among the European left, the Latin American left, the anti-globalisation, and anti-capitalist movements.
 Chao is a founding member of ATTAC.
 Punk and reggae historian Vivien Goldman commented of his work, "I was writing about Good Charlotte and The Police.
 They adopted the trappings of punk.
 They aren't bad groups, but the punk aspect is more manifested by somebody like Manu Chao.
 He's one of the punkiest artists out there I can think of.
 It's an inclusionary spirit that is punk."

 Since 1991, Chao has been working with La Colifata, which is an NGO made up of a group of patients and ex patients of Hospital Borda, a psychiatric hospital in Buenos Aires, Argentina.
 Chao uses both a website and a Facebook account to show the work he does with these patients and ex patients.
-On their Facebook page he explains that the mission of this group is to diminish the stigma that people place on mental illness and to promote the use of services that are meant to help those with mental illnesses.
+On their Facebook page, he explains that the mission of this group is to diminish the stigma that people place on mental illness and to promote the use of services that are meant to help those with mental illnesses.